 The nominating and corporate governance committee conducts an annual director performance evaluation process and proposes nominees for election as directors.
-Nominees must be well-regarded and experienced participants in their field(s) of specialty, familiar with our business, willing to devote the time and attention necessary to deepen and refine their understanding of Palatin and the issues we face, and must have an understanding of the demands and responsibilities of service on a public company board of directors.
+Nominees must be well-regarded and experienced participants in their field(s) of specialty, familiar with our business, willing to devote the time and attention necessary to deepen and refine their understanding of Palatin and the issues we face and must have an understanding of the demands and responsibilities of service on a public company board of directors.
 The committee considers individual merits, such as personal integrity and sound judgment, business and professional skills and experience, independence, knowledge of the industry in which we operate, possible conflicts of interest, diversity, the extent to which the candidate would fill a present need on the board and concern for the long-term interests of the stockholders.
-While we do not have a formal diversity policy, to ensure that the board of directors benefits from diverse perspectives, the committee seeks qualified nominees from a variety of backgrounds, including candidates of gender and ethnic diversity.
-Twenty-five percent of the nominees to the board of directors are female.
+While we do not have a formal diversity policy, to ensure that the board of directors benefit from diverse perspectives, the committee seeks qualified nominees from a variety of backgrounds, including candidates of gender and ethnic diversity.
 The committee also considers each candidate in relation to existing or other potential members of the board, with a view to establishing a well-rounded, diverse, knowledgeable, and experienced board.

-The board amended its written charter for the nominating and corporate governance committee effective October 1, 2013 to provide that directors will not be nominated for election to the board after their 75th birthday, although the full board, upon the recommendation of the committee, may nominate candidates over 75 years of age in special circumstances.
-There are no nominees for director who are over 75 years of age.
+The board amended its written charter for the nominating and corporate governance committee effective October 1, 2013, to provide that directors will not be nominated for election to the board after their 75th birthday, although the full board, upon the recommendation of the committee, may nominate candidates over 75 years of age in special circumstances.
+There is one nominee for director who when nominated was over 75 years of age, Robert K. deVeer, Jr. Upon the recommendation of the nominating and corporate governance committee, the full board nominated Mr. deVeer for an additional one-year term for special circumstances relating to his role as audit committee financial expert as defined by Item 407 of Regulation S-K promulgated by the SEC, and his expertise relating to investment banking and corporate finance.

-The committee will consider stockholder recommendations of nominees if they are accompanied by a comprehensive written resume of the recommended nominee's business experience and background, and a signed consent from the recommended nominee stating that he or she is willing to be considered as a nominee and, if nominated and elected, will serve as a director.
+The nominating and corporate governance committee will consider stockholder recommendations of nominees if they are accompanied by a comprehensive written resume of the recommended nominee's business experience and background, and a signed consent from the recommended nominee stating that he or she is willing to be considered as a nominee and, if nominated and elected, will serve as a director.
 The committee will consider candidates recommended by stockholders on the same basis as candidates from other sources.
 The committee may retain outside consultants to assist in identifying suitable director candidates.
 Stockholders may send their written recommendations with the required documentation to our executive offices at 4B Cedar Brook Drive, Cranbury, NJ 08512, Attention: Secretary.